amandasharief/lightning/docs/validator.md

 Special rules

+- `nullable` If a `null` value has been passed for the field/property then rule is skipped (still needs to be present)
-- `optional` If data is empty validation rules are skipped for that field/property.
+- `optional` If no data (including null) has been passed for the field/property then the rule is skipped.
 - `stopOnFailure` - Any validation rule will immediately stop running any subsequent rules, calling this will ensure that only one error is every returned.
 - `stopIfFailure` - If there are any validation errors for this field/property, then stop, do not run anymore validation rules.
 For example, if you are validating DNS records for a domain, but its an invalid domain, then there is no point checking the DNS records.